y1hao/octo-tree/README.md

 - `--repo` defaults to the current working directory.
 - `--port` defaults to `3000`.
 - `--ref` defaults to `HEAD` (any valid git ref/commit SHA).
+- `--level` fixes the number of concentric levels in the visualization; branches deeper than this stop at the outer ring.

 When the CLI reports the server URL, open it in your browser to explore the radial tree.
 The visualization fetches `/api/tree` (gitignore-aware), displays hover tooltips for branch metadata, and you can trigger a rebuild any time with `POST /api/tree/refresh`.